Pijamas hombre cómodos de calidad

 Fruit Leathers:

-Sweet Alternatives for Vegans
+• Sweet Alternatives For Vegans

-Innovative companies have turned to fruit waste to make everything from shoes to bags.
+Innovative companies have turned to fruit waste to make everything from shoes to handbags.
 Based in London, Ananas Anam produces a material they called Piñatex from pineapple leaf fiber.
 They are not only environmentally sustainable in their "cradle to cradle" approach, but they also support rural farming communities in the Philippines.

 Wood Pulp Fiber:

-An Ancient Resource Joins a New Technology
+• An Ancient Resource Joins New Technology

-Companies with new techniques are turning to wood as another plant source for clothing.
-Some fiber names that are already considered common in the market are Tencel ™, which is used to make everything from a type of denim or jeans to underwear and pajamas, and Burla Viscose, developed as artificial silk.
+Companies with new techniques are turning to wood as another plant-based source for manufacturing.
+Some fiber names that are already considered common in the market are Tencel™, which is used to make everything from a kind of denim or jeans to underwear and pajamas, and Burla Viscose, developed as artificial silk.

 Bamboo:

 We can offer you men's bamboo pajamas.
-The softness they provide is incredible, try them because you won't want any others.
+The softness they provide is incredible, try them because you won't want others.

 Spider Silk:

-Everything Bought Second Hand Is Still Number One
+Everything Bought Secondhand Remains Number One

 As great as these sustainable materials sound, the most sustainable material of all remains something that can be bought or obtained second-hand.
-Material innovation is an important part of the fashion industry of the future, but for the average consumer, the local thrift store remains the most sustainable option.
+Material innovation is an important part of the fashion industry of the future, but for the average consumer, the local second-hand store remains the most sustainable option.